phil-rice/Phils-Blog/_posts/2015-11-13-Unit-Testing-Scala-Type-Classes.markdown

     distanceLike.large shouldBe large
   }

-  "Distance" should "implment addition" in {
+  it should "implment addition" in {
     distanceLike.add(one, two) shouldBe three
   }
-  "Distance" should "implement less than" in {
+  it should "implement less than" in {
     distanceLike.lessThan(one, two) shouldBe true
     distanceLike.lessThan(two, one) shouldBe false
     distanceLike.lessThan(one, one) shouldBe false
   }
-  "Distance" should "implment addition" in {
+  it should "implment addition" in {
     distanceLike.add(one, two) shouldBe three
   }
 {% endhighlight %}